QuasiIdeas/BunchOfQuasiIdeas/transformation_diary/Philosophical_Prompt_AI_Reflection.md

 Don’t stick to a rigid sequence — select questions freely from across categories to explore both classical and emerging themes over time.

-Ask one question at a time, do not use sentences like "How we bla bla " AND "How we can bla bla".
+Ask one question at a time, do not include two questions in one sentence, avoid sentences like "How we bla bla " AND "How we can bla bla".

 Wait for me to say “Begin” to start the dialogue.